There are many ways you can help your child learn to understand and use words. See a speech-language pathologist if you have concerns.

 - Sing simple songs, and say nursery rhymes.
 This helps your child learn the rhythm of speech.

 - Place familiar objects in a box.
 Have your child take one out and tell you its name and how to use it.
 "This is my ball.
 I bounce it.
 I play with it."

 - Show pictures of familiar people and places.
 Talk about who they are and what happened.
 Try making up new stories.

 - Pay attention when your child talks to you.

 - Get your child's attention before you talk.

-Praise your child when she tells you something.
-Show that you understand her words.
+- Praise your child when they tell you something.
+Show that you understand their words.

 - Pause after speaking.
 This gives your child a chance to respond.

 - Keep helping your child learn new words.
 Say a new word, and tell them what it means, or use it in a way that helps him understand.
 For example, you can use the word "vehicle" instead of "car."
 You can say, "I think I will drive the vehicle to the store.
 I am too tired to walk."